jdoleary/Eden/tasks/CurrentTasks.md

     - Osiris
     - Usir
     - MarkdownMeadow
+    - Eden-md
     - Just use my .me site
 - if the out dir goes inside of the obsidian directory it takes obsidian too long to start up (it's caching) so the out dir should be somewhere else

 ## Bugs
+- bug: just dragging an image into a new obsidian project doesn't work.
 - Bug: Nested directories mess up in the Previous Button (see page "Armbar".
 Previous button says ": Locks")
 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Hide broken image icons
 - Full width images
 - Will this work with other languages?
 See potential issue in removing by character in extractMetadata()
 - Distinguish between multiple backlinks in the same file (for the sake of linking to the correct one)